-On this scruffy little blog, I often write about what’s wrong.
+As I mentioned, on this scruffy little blog I often write about what’s wrong.
 I don’t do that because I’m an inherently pessimistic person; quite the opposite.
 However, I know human nature perhaps better than the average bear, and that does make me a bit cynical.
 As Lily Tomlin so wisely put it:

 No matter how cynical I get, I can’t keep up.